mantidproject/mantid/Code/Mantid/docs/source/algorithms/GroupDetectors-v2.rst

 The errors are summed in quadrature and the algorithm checks that the bin boundaries in X are the same.
 The new summed spectra are created at the start of the output workspace and have spectra index numbers that start at zero and increase in the order the groups are specified.
-Each new group takes the spectra numbers from the first input spectrum specified for that group.
 All detectors from the grouped spectra will be moved to belong to the new spectrum.

 Not all spectra in the input workspace have to be copied to a group.
 If KeepUngroupedSpectra is set to true any spectra not listed will be